Skip to main content

 Planned Giving 101: A Guide to Legacy Giving

-Everyone wants to leave a mark on the world (or at least on their communities).
-The Boston College’s Center on Wealth and Philanthropy found, for many, that mark is often charitable donations.
+Everyone wants to leave a mark on the world - or at least, on their communities.
+The Boston College’s Center on Wealth and Philanthropy found that for many, that "mark" is often found in charitable donations from organizations and individuals.

-These facts reinforce why it’s important for organizations to start thinking now about how they can invite their donors to leave personal legacies through planned giving.
+These facts reinforce why it’s important for organizations to start thinking now about how they can invite their donors to leave personal legacies through avenues like planned giving.

 It can seem daunting to integrate the complexities of planned giving into your fundraising activities.
 It can also feel awkward to have a meaningful (and sensitive) conversation with a donor about the end of their lives.
 But, if the experts at Boston College are right, organizations risk missing out if they don’t figure out how to encourage and accept gifts from their donors’ estates.